Razzmatazzz/leaflet-tiles/README.md

 MAX_ZOOM: The maximum zoom level for which to generate tiles (zero-indexed).

-START_ZOOM: The zoom level at which to start generating tiles (zero-indexed).
+MIN_ZOOM: The minimum zoom level for which to generate tiles (zero-indexed).